pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 - Low HP beeping
 - Remove useless moves and replace with useful moves
 - Display kanto badges on trainer card
+- Add Menu Icons For Each Pokemon
+- Add Menu Icon Palettes For Each Pokemon Menu Icon

 #### QOL - Medium Priority